RyanJulyan/Flask-BDA/README.md

 > Web & Mobile

-> Environements include: Docker / AWS / Shared hosting.
+> Environments include: Docker / AWS / Shared hosting.

 # Requirements
 * Download and install Python (https://www.python.org/downloads/) if you do not already have it installed.